-1023 26th Street, Denver, CO 80205
+1027 26th Street, Denver, CO 80205

-We are part of a much larger movement called The Catholic Worker Movement, which was founded in 1933 by Dorothy Day and Peter Maurin in New York City.
-There are over 200 Catholic Worker Communities across the globe.
-To find out more about the movement, or to see a directory of Catholic Worker Farms, Houses of Hospitality, Soup Kitchens, and Community Spaces go to http://www.catholicworker.org.
-There you can read about our movement’s values, ideals, history of activism and current work, along with archives of our newsletter articles.
+We are part of a much larger movement called the Catholic Worker Movement, which was founded in 1933 by Dorothy Day and Peter Maurin in New York City.
+There are over 200 Catholic Worker communities across the globe.
+To find out more about the movement, or to see a directory of Catholic Worker farms, houses of hospitality, soup kitchens, and community spaces, go to http://www.catholicworker.org.
+There you can read about the movement’s values, ideals, history of activism and current work, along with archives of newsletter articles.